priyalrdesai99/web_scrapping/README.md

 # web_scrapping
- An application which scraps the Symbols and their Names form from the url given in configuration file and gives the Name of the desired Symbols inputted through file in Json format.
+ An application which scraps the Symbols and their Names from the url given in configuration file and gives the Name of the desired Symbols inputted through file in Json format.

 Files: